Lotfullah21/HTML-CSS/html/06-forms/form-advanced/README.md

 Client-side validation checks for errors when the user writes the data into the form.
 The web browser does this by checking the typed data against the type of data that is specified when building the form like, `type=password` or `type=number` and provide to the user a feedback if the types of data does not matched.

-more advanced version would if we add `required` attribute to each field or the ones we require their values so that the form should not be submitted unless the data is provided and also we can add `minlength` and `maxlength` attribute to ensure the correctness of the length of the input values;It can be used when validating the password or text fields.
+more advanced version would be if we add `required` attribute to each field or the ones we require their values so that the form should not be submitted unless the data is provided and also we can add `minlength` and `maxlength` attribute to ensure the correctness of the length of the input values;It can be used when validating the password or text fields.

 Why client side validation?
 To save the web server resources.